Flashman (novel): Background

 George MacDonald Fraser was a journalist who dreamt of becoming a novelist.
-He wrote a straight historical novel in the mid-1950s which no one would publish and came to feel that he would achieve success only if he did something in a more comical vein.
-In 1966 he came up with the idea of basing a novel around Harry Flashman from Tom Brown's School Days; he later said he was inspired to put pen to paper by two events: going on a recent trip to Borneo and Malaya during the Indonesian Confrontation which re-ignited his interest in Asia and soldiering, and having just completed a stint as acting editor of his paper, which re-enforced his determination to get out of journalism.
+He wrote a straight historical novel in the mid-1950s which no one would publish (this was published posthumously as Captain in Calico) and came to feel that he would achieve success only if he did something in a more comical vein.
+In 1966 he came up with the idea of basing a novel around Harry Flashman from Tom Brown's School Days - "I thought he was a good character gone to waste.
+He only appears for a few minutes in the book."

+Fraser later said he was inspired to put pen to paper by two events: going on a recent trip to Borneo and Malaya during the Indonesian Confrontation which re-ignited his interest in Asia and soldiering, and having just completed a stint as acting editor of his paper, which re-enforced his determination to get out of journalism.
 He told his wife "I'll write us out of this".

+When Fraser was deputy editor at the Glasgow Herald he typically finished his day at midnight.
+"When you do that you read til three or four in the morning anyway," he recalled.
+"I wrote instead, and did research."

 Fraser wrote the book after work in nightly bursts, taking ninety hours all up with no advance plotting or revisions.
 Half way through he broke his arm and could not type; he might have given up but his wife read it, was enthusiastic, and encouraged him to continue.
 He took two years to find a publisher, before it was taken up by Herbert Jenkins.

 Reception

-When the book was published in America, several reviewers thought it was true.
+When the book was published in America, several reviewers thought it was a true story.
+"The trouble was, these weren't idiots," Fraser said.
+"They were university professors and people."

+Reviews were generally positive and the book sold well.
+"It just went whoof," said Fraser.

-Reviews were generally positive.
-By 1970 the book had sold over 200,000 copies in paperback and its success – notably the sale of the film rights – enabled Fraser to leave journalism and become a full-time writer.
+By 1970 the book had sold out two hard back runs of 10,000 each and over 200,000 copies in paperback.
+This success – notably the sale of the film rights – enabled Fraser to leave journalism and become a full-time writer.
 It also compelled him to move to the Isle of Man to avoid income tax.